north carolina highway historical marker program

 Essay:

 On March 12, 1835, the Concord Presbytery adopted Robert Hall Morrison’s resolution to establish a “Manual Labour School” dedicated to the education of young men preparing for the ministry.
 Morrison would later become the institution’s first president.
 William Lee Davidson, son of the Revolutionary War General of the same name, sold the presbytery 469 acres of land on which to locate the school and remained an important benefactor.
 The land was strategically located near a public road in a rural area that was in close proximity to four substantial towns—Charlotte, Concord, Statesville, and Salisbury.
-In August, the founders announced “that the Manual Labor Institution which we are about to build be called Davidson College as a tribute to the memory of that distinguished and excellent man Gen. Wm.
-Davidson who in the ardor of patriotism, fearlessly contending for the Liberty of his country, fell (universally lamented) in the Battle at Cowan’s Ford.”
+In August, the founders announced that the school would be called Davidson College in tribute to General Davidson, who was killed at the battle of Cowan’s Ford, near what is now the town of Huntersville.

-Coeducation began at Davidson College during the Civil War when President John Kirkpatrick’s five daughters attended to boost enrollment.
-Thenceforth, the daughters of faculty and capable local women were permitted to take classes but could not earn degrees.
-The first female degree candidates were upper-class transfer students admitted in the fall of 1972.
-The college has retained its affiliation with the Presbyterian Church.
+During the Civil War, then-college President John Kirkpatrick’s five daughters attended Davidson in order to boost enrollment.
+After that, the daughters of faculty and some local women were permitted to take classes but could not earn degrees.
+Davidson did not become coeducational until 1972 with the admission of a group of upper-class transfer students.

 References: